 7. Driving Jobs

 Driving jobs are available for those with a car and a current driver’s license.
 These jobs can typically be done part-time, on weekends, or during the evening after work hours.
 Many schools need drivers to transport students from one place to another while some companies might need deliveries made around town.
-Other alternatives include self-employed work for companies such as Uber or just eat.
+Other alternatives include self-employed work for companies such as Uber or Just Eat.
+You could also consider driving jobs for the NHS.

 8. Retail Jobs